1. How do I know which biologic is right for me?

 4. Should I be worried about my risk of infection if I take a biologic?

-5. I heard there’s an increased risk of cancer.
+5. I heard there’s an increased risk of cancer with biologics.
 Why should I still take this drug?

 6. I’m dealing with depression related to ankylosing spondylitis, and I’ve heard biologics may help.
 How?